 Algiers is a 300-year-old neighborhood that was established in 1719.
-Situated on the Mississippi River directly across from the French Quarter, Algiers Point is a serene town and a local gem.
-Wander the neighborhood and admire the historic and unique architecture, such as the House of the Rising Sun.
+Situated on the Mississippi River directly across from the French Quarter, Algiers Point is a serene town-like neighborhood and a local gem.
+Wander the streets and admire the historic and unique architecture, such as the House of the Rising Sun.
 With quaint coffee shops, restaurants and shops, here are our top picks for what to do in Algiers...

-Easily commute from the Central Business District and French Quarter area to Algiers point using the ferry.
-Once aboard, you’ll get to cruise the Mississippi River and take in a gorgeous view of the New Orleans skyline, which is a rare treat.
+Easily commute from the Central Business District and French Quarter area to Algiers using the ferry.
+Once aboard, you’ll get to cruise the Mississippi River and take in a gorgeous view of the New Orleans skyline.
 It costs only $2 and will drop you off just steps from the neighborhood hotspots.
-PLEASE NOTE: THE ALGIERS FERRY IS TEMPORARILY OUT OF SERVICE THROUGH DECEMBER 2019, SEE RTA BUS ROUTES INSTEAD.

 Along the levee, you will find various sculptures and information of New Orleans’ jazz musicians.
-Walk along the ridge and learn about the greats, or call (504) 613-4062 for a free narration.
+Walk along the ridge and learn about the greats, and see here for a free walking tour with narration.

 Shop for unique, handmade jewelry at Beatrixbell.
 Beyond jewelry, she sells items from various female artists and entrepreneurs as well.
 This local shop makes for great gifts!